 (i) specified petroleum products or a specified petroleum service.

-[Section 32 amended by No. 72 of 1983 s.
+[Section 32 amended: No. 72 of 1983 s.
 15.]

 32A.
 Delegation by Commissioner

 (1) The Commissioner may delegate to any other person employed in the Department any power or duty of the Commissioner under another provision of this Act or the Petroleum Retailers Rights and Liabilities Act 1982.